lorraineC26/helios-assignment/README.md

 ## Overview

-This is a fullstack bookstore application built using Next.js, Tailwind CSS, PostgreSQL, and Prisma.
+- **Part I:** This is a fullstack bookstore application built using Next.js, Tailwind CSS, PostgreSQL, and Prisma.
 The application allows users to add, view, update, and delete books.

+- **Part II:** My approach to the algorithmic problem

 ## Features